 Meanwhile, the other metro areas in the top five (New York, Dallas/Fort Worth, and Chicago) are home to the headquarters of many Fortune 500 companies.
 This shows that cybersecurity careers are not just technology jobs—they are jobs in industries such as government, finance, healthcare, energy, and transportation.

-What’s more, the U.S. Bureau of Labor Statistics expects the number of all cybersecurity jobs to grow by 28 percent between 2016 and 2026.
-That’s four times the national average for all industries over the same 10-year span.
+What’s more, the U.S. Bureau of Labor Statistics expects the number of all cybersecurity jobs to grow by 31 percent between 2019 and 2029.
+That’s more than seven times the national average for all industries over the same 10-year span.

 Interested in helping protect global organizations from cyber threats?
 Explore Northeastern’s graduate programs in Cybersecurity and learn how a degree can help you advance your career.